Metamizole (Novalgin®): The Controversial Painkiller – Agranulocytosis Risk, Warning Signs & When It's Really Justified

 FinlandMarket withdrawal 2024EMA review

-The answer lies in a different benefit-risk assessment.
-Countries that banned metamizole judged the agranulocytosis risk too high for broad use.
-Germany and other countries reach a different conclusion: with strict indication — only for severe pain that other agents cannot adequately control — metamizole is indispensable.
-For colic (biliary, renal colic) in particular, it has a unique spasmolytic action that no other analgesic can replicate.
-And in patients for whom NSAIDs are contraindicated because of cardiac conditions, gastric ulcers, or kidney problems, metamizole fills a therapeutic gap.
-The December 2024 EMA decision further clarified the framework for its use.
+The answer lies in a different risk-benefit assessment.
+The countries that have banned metamizole judged the agranulocytosis risk as too high for broad use.
+Germany and other countries come to a different conclusion: under a strict indication – that is, only for severe pain that other agents cannot adequately control – metamizole is indispensable.
+Especially for colic (biliary, renal colic) it has a unique spasmolytic effect that no other painkiller can replace.
+And for patients in whom NSAIDs are contraindicated because of heart disease, stomach ulcers, or kidney problems, metamizole fills a therapeutic gap.
+With the Dear Doctor safety letter of 2024, the EMA further specified the framework for its use.

-The precise mechanism of action of metamizole is still not fully understood — which makes it pharmacologically unique.
-It is converted in the body to active metabolites (primarily 4-methylaminoantipyrine), which appear to act through several pathways simultaneously: by inhibiting prostaglandin synthesis (similar to NSAIDs but with a different profile), by a direct spasmolytic effect on smooth muscle (particularly relevant in colic), and by central pain inhibition via the endogenous cannabinoid system and descending pain-inhibitory pathways in the spinal cord.
+The exact mechanism of action of metamizole is to this day not fully clarified – which makes it pharmacologically unique.
+It is converted in the body into active metabolites (mainly 4-methylaminoantipyrine), which probably act via several pathways at the same time: by inhibiting prostaglandin synthesis (similar to NSAIDs, but with a different profile), by a direct spasmolytic effect on smooth muscle (particularly relevant in colic), and by central pain inhibition via the endogenous cannabinoid system as well as descending pain-inhibiting pathways in the spinal cord.

-This combined mechanism explains why metamizole is particularly effective for certain pain types: visceral pain (colic), post-operative pain, and cancer pain — situations where conventional NSAIDs or paracetamol are often insufficient.
+This combined mechanism of action explains why metamizole is particularly effective for certain types of pain: for visceral pain (colic), postoperative pain, and tumour pain – situations in which classic NSAIDs or paracetamol are often not enough.

-This is pharmacologically and legally decisive: metamizole is not an everyday painkiller and not a substitute for ibuprofen or paracetamol (acetaminophen) for mild to moderate pain.
-It may only be used when other measures are insufficient or contraindicated.
+This is decisive both pharmacologically and legally: metamizole is not an everyday painkiller and not a replacement for ibuprofen or paracetamol for mild to moderate pain.
+It may only be used when other measures are not enough or are contraindicated.
 This principle is frequently violated in practice.

 Acute severe pain after surgery / injuryMild to moderate headaches